maarten-pennings/6502/4ram/README.md

 Timing of the 6502 and memories.

 ## Timing
 The datasheet of the 6502 has timing diagrams.
+In this section we'll examine them

+### Timing diagrams

 The figure below was taken from the R65C02 datasheet.
 I did remove some non-6502 aspects, and I use 1MHz version as context.

 ![6502 timing diagram](6502timing.png)